-- 1) Pursuant to CEQA Guidelines, Section 15332 (Class 32), an Exemption from CEQA, and that there is no substantial evidence demonstrating that an exception to a categorical exemption pursuant to CEQA Guidelines, Section 15300.2 applies; - 2) Pursuant to Los Angeles Municipal Code (LAMC) Section 12.22-A,25, a 35 percent Density Bonus for a Housing Development with a total of 94 units (with eight (8) units 11 percent of the base density set aside for Very Low Income Households) in lieu of the base density of 69 units; and pursuant to LAMC Sections 12.22-A,25(g)(2) and 12.22-A,25(g)(3), one (1) On-Menu Incentive and two (2) Off-Menu waivers or modifications of the following development standards: - a.
-An On-Menu Incentive to permit Floor Area Ratio (FAR) Averaging, Density Averaging and permitting Vehicular Access; - b.
-An Off-Menu waiver or modification of a development standard to permit a maximum FAR of 4.71:1 in lieu of 1.5:1 in the C2-1 Zone and 3:1 in the R3-1 and R4-1 Zones; and
+- Pursuant to CEQA Guidelines, Section 15332 (Class 32), an Exemption from CEQA, and that there is no substantial evidence demonstrating that an exception to a categorical exemption pursuant to CEQA Guidelines, Section 15300.2 applies; - 2) Pursuant to Los Angeles Municipal Code (LAMC) Section 12.22-A,25, a 35% Density Bonus for a Housing Development Project with a total of 95 dwelling units [with eight (8) units 11% of the base density set aside for Very-Low Income Households], in lieu of the base density of 71 units; utilizing Parking Option 1 which allows for all units within the project to be calculated at one space for each bedroom; and one (1) On-Menu Incentive and one (1) Off-Menu Incentive: - a.
+Pursuant to LAMC Section 12.22-A,25(g)(2), an On-Menu Incentive to permit Vehicular Access Across Parcels; and - b.
+Pursuant to LAMC Section 12.22-A,25(g)(3), an Off-Menu Incentive to permit a maximum FAR of 5:31:1 in lieu of the 1.5:1 and 3:1 otherwise permitted by the C2-1 and R4-1 Zones, respectively, and;

-- An Off-Menu waiver or modification of a development standard to permit a height increase to 84 feet in lieu of the maximum permitted height of 45 feet in the R3-1 Zone, and - 3) Pursuant to LAMC Section 16.05, a Site Plan Review for a development which creates, or results in an increase of 50 or more dwelling units.
+3) Pursuant to LAMC Section 16.05, a Site Plan Review for a development which creates, or results in an increase of 50 or more dwelling units.

-RECOMMENDED ACTIONS:
+\RECOMMENDED ACTIONS:

-- 1) Determine based on the whole of the administrative record, the project is exempt from CEQA pursuant to CEQA Guidelines, Section, 15332, Class 32, and there is no substantial evidence demonstrating that an exception to a categorical exemption pursuant to CEQA Guidelines, Section 15300.2 applies; - 2) Approve a 35 percent Density Bonus for a Housing Development with a total of 94 units (with eight (8) units 11 percent of the base density set aside for Very Low Income Households) in lieu of the base density of 69 units; and pursuant to LAMC Sections 12.22-A,25(g)(2) and 12.22-A,25(g)(3), one (1) On-Menu Incentive and two (2) Off-Menu waivers or modifications of the following development standards: - a.
-An On-Menu Incentive to permit Floor Area Ratio (FAR) Averaging, Density Averaging and permitting Vehicular Access; - b.
-An Off-Menu waiver or modification of a development standard to permit a maximum FAR of 4.71:1 in lieu of 1.5:1 in the C2-1 Zone and 3:1 in the R3-1 and R4-1 Zones; and - c.
-An Off-Menu waiver or modification of a development standard to permit a height increase to 84 feet in lieu of the maximum permitted height of 45 feet in the R3-1 Zone, and - 3) Approve the Site Plan Review for a development which creates, or results in an increase of 50 or more dwelling units; - 4) Adopt the attached Conditions of Approval; and - 5) Adopt the attached Findings.
+- Determine based on the whole of the administrative record, the project is exempt from CEQA pursuant to CEQA Guidelines, Section,15332, and there is no substantial evidence demonstrating that an exception to a categorical exemption pursuant to CEQA Guidelines, Section 15300.2 applies. - 2) Approve a 35 percent density bonus with a set aside of 11% (eight (8) dwelling units) of the permitted density for Very Low Income Households; and one (1) On-Menu Incentive and one (1) Off-Menu Incentive: - a.
+An On-Menu Incentive to permit Vehicular Access Across Parcels; and - b.
+An Off-Menu Incentive to permit a maximum FAR of 5.31:1 in lieu of the 1.5:1 and 3:1 otherwise permitted by the C2-1 and R4-1 Zones, respectively; and - Approve the Site Plan Review for a development which creates, or results in an increase of 50 or more dwelling units. - 4) Adopt the attached Conditions of Approval; and - 5) Adopt the attached Findings.

-VINCENT P. BERTONI, AICP Director of Planning
+VINCENT P. BERTONI, AICP

-Nicholas Hendricks Senior City Planner Oliver Netburn City Planner
+Director of Planning

-Michelle Carter, Hearing Officer
+Nicholas Hendricks Senior City Planner

-City Planning Associate
+Joann Lim, Hearing Officer City Planning Associate Oliver Netburn City Planner